Humphrys, Tennant and Dykes: Early installations

 One of the early records of a Humphrys, Tennant and Dykes steam engine was the conversion of the Russian ship of the line Konstantin to steam power between 1852 and 1854.
 The engine was rated at 450 nominal horsepower, and drove a single screw propeller.
 This early engine must have performed well, for when the Konstantin was retired in 1864 the engine was refurbished and installed in the Russian ironclad Ne Tron Menia, and its from the sea trials of this vessel in 1865 that we know the engine produced 1200 indicated horsepower (ihp).
 Fitted with new boilers in 1877, the sea trials showed the power improved to 1700 ihp.

 The layout and type of the Konstantin engine was probably similar to the pair of direct-acting engines displayed at the 1862 International Exhibition, reputedly intended for HMS North Star.
 These were twin-cylinder non-compound horizontal engines with 64 inch cylinders and just 32 inches of stroke, allowing relatively short connecting rods.
 The crankshaft, of 13.5 inches diameter, was supported in 3 main bearings, each 25 inches long, on a single cast bedplate.
 Condenser air pumps were provided on the opposite side from the cylinders.
 Although rated as 400 nominal horsepower, with 24 psi steam (reflecting the very low marine boiler pressures typical at that time) the engine had shown 1834 ihp.

-Another early installation was in HMS Beagle (1854) (and possibly the other 5 Arrow-class gunvessels).
+Another early installation was in HMS Beagle (1854) (and possibly the other five Arrow-class gunvessels).
 The Beagle had a single screw propeller driven by a horizontal twin-cylinder expansion engine rated at 160 nhp.

 Woolf expansion engines exhibited in 1862

 At the 1862 International Exhibition Humphrys, Tennant and Dykes showed details of the 4-cylinder expansion engines for the Peninsular & Oriental Steam Navigation Company's ship Mooltan.
-The cylinders were steam jacketed and arranged in pairs using the Woolf compound system, with the smaller (43 inch diameter) cylinder being above the larger one (of 96 inch diameter).
-The 4 cylinders drove a single screw propeller 16 feet in diameter.
+The cylinders were steam jacketed and arranged in pairs using the Woolf compound system, with each of the smaller 43 in diameter cylinders being above the corresponding 96 in diameter one.
+The four cylinders drove a single screw propeller 16 ft in diameter.
 The same type of engine was also fitted to the Peninsular & Oriental Steam Navigation ship SS Carnatic, on which it had recorded 2442 indicated horsepower.
-Even though these engines were operated with only 20–25 psi steam pressure, the compound system was claimed to give significant benefits in economy.
+Even though these engines were operated at a relatively low 20–25 psi steam pressure, the compound system was claimed to give significant benefits in economy.